 Courts will consider what is in the best interests of the child, first and foremost, and, for the most part, that will be placing the child with their grandparents - especially when the alternative is foster care.

 If your grandchild has been taken into care, the Local Authority must encourage family contact unless it goes against your grandchild's welfare.
 From an early stage, it is important that you are in contact with the Children's Service department (responsible for your grandchild's care under a care order) to make sure that they know who you are and that you wish to remain in communication with your grandchild.
 You can remind the local authority of the right to family life under Article 8 of the European Convention on Human Rights.

 If you had parental responsibility before your grandchild was taken into care, the local authority must allow contact to exist, unless they obtain an order stating otherwise.
 Grandparents without parental responsibility who are refused contact must apply for a Child Arrangements Order.

 Contact with your grandchild's guardian is also vital.
 Once this happens, Children's Services can arrange regular meetings and create a care plan for your grandchild, centred around who they want to see.
 A child's parents retain parental responsibility if fostering is part of a voluntary arrangement with the local authority, which means that the parents can decide who their child can and cannot see.

-Even though you, as a grandparent, have no automatic rights when it comes to legal guardianship, you can apply for a Residence Order or a Special Guardianship Order if you are concerned about the welfare of your granchild after they've been fostered or adopted.
+Even though you, as a grandparent, have no automatic rights when it comes to legal guardianship, you can apply for a Residence Order or a Special Guardianship Order (as above) if you are concerned about the welfare of your grandchild after they've been fostered or adopted.